Overcoming Dyslexia by Sally Shaywitz, M.D.

 There’s also good news for dyslexic adults who have gone undiagnosed: there are programs for adult literacy, and although they do require a commitment of time, they produce dividends that improve quality of life.
 Many undiagnosed adults either flunked or dropped out of school and, thus, have few options for employment because of their inability to read.
 It’s not that they’re unintelligent, just that they were never given the proper instruction for the way that their brains are wired.

 Recording for the Blind and Dyslexic (RFB&D) of Princeton, New Jersey provides audio copies of books, so dyslexics can listen to their material and follow along with the hard copy.
 Requesting more time and a quiet room for multiple choice exams is also a must, although oral or essay tests are preferable.
 (As Shaywitz and so many others have pointed out, these multiple choice tests really only prove how proficient people are at test-taking.)
 Shaywitz lists a number of computer programs that help dyslexics, as well as study tips.
 In a world that is not very friendly to dyslexics, there are still ways in which they can excel.

 There are so many more points that I wish I could list, but this post is already very long.
 Please, if any of this rings true for your child or someone you know, get the book!
-It’s science-based, and one of the many case studies may remind you of someone you know.
+It’s scientifically-based, and one of the many case studies included may remind you of someone you know.
 I know the first one I read almost made me cry because it sounded so much like my son and reminded me of his early struggles.